 There are subtle updates and new bits…anubits…throughout the Season 2 title sequence.
 The first thing to note is that the credits are larger — but not the labels or text blocks, many of which remain a mystery, so we need more clues in this case.

 In Episodes 1, 2 and 3, the first change is to the Manhattan skyline.
 The wall of soaring tower blocks is growing ever taller and wider and a prominent blue logo now shines out from the UN HQ.
-The building looks much like it does today…where it sits on the waterfront seven clicks away in Midtown East.
+The building looks much like it does today…where it sits on the waterfront seven klicks away in Midtown East (gripe).

-Moving on, this is the season when we are first introduced to the Martian Congressional Republic Navy (MCRN) — and to Gunnery Sergeant Bobbie Draper whose two main goals are to serve Mars and to see the planet terraformed within her lifetime.
+This is the season when we are first introduced to the Martian Marine Corps (MMC) — and to Gunnery Sergeant Bobbie Draper whose two main goals are to serve Mars and to see the planet terraformed within her lifetime.
 The latter is developed in this new title sequence…

 In the global image of Mars, as well as the scattered auroral canopies across the planet, we now see green aurorae at the Martian poles.
 This suggests that oxygen generated by terraforming efforts has reached the lower atmosphere and that the planet now has a magnetosphere.
 The green aurorae intensify as the seasons of the show progress.
-Phobos and Deimos now have name labels — but only so we can easily recognise which is which, since one of them is soon to be blown to pieces.
+The moons Phobos and Deimos now have name labels — but only so we can easily distinguish which blob is which, since one of them is soon to be blown to smithereens.

-Moving on we see Habitat No. 314 from Season 1 with six new hubs and towers (presumably vent towers) being built.
-The beady-eyed will note that we are two spacecraft down on Season 1 and those that remain are now flying in from the southwest.
-Following on from the story contained in last season’s version of this clip, it tells us that almost half the Martian Navy has been deployed off the planet — to prepare for war.
+Moving on we see Habitat No. 314 from Season 1 with six new hubs and towers being built, presumably vent towers.
+The beady-eyed will note that we are two spacecraft down on Season 1 and the three that remain are now flying in from the southwest.
+Following on from the story inferred in last season’s version of this clip, it tells us that almost half the Martian Navy has been deployed off the planet, presumably to prepare for war.
 The ships that remain are now flying over old Mars, a way of saying that the terraforming efforts are about to take a major step backwards.